Archive for February, 2007

 Auld Lang Swine

 These past two weekends mark the celebration of the Chinese New Year; this time around it’s the Year of the Pig.
-As I’ve mentioned before, kung fu schools traditionally take to the streets to do lion and dragon dances.
-Ours is no exception, and as I’ve done most years since 1976, I spent the day traipsing around New York’s Chinatown in the freezing cold.
+As I’ve mentioned before, kung fu schools traditionally go out in the streets to do lion and dragon dances.
+Ours is no exception, and as I’ve done most years since 1976, I spent the day traipsing around Chinatown in the freezing cold.

 Spleen Machines